Quick links for drug and alcohol rehab in Ipswich

 After rehab has been completed and has been a success, there are aftercare and support services available to you.
 This is to keep you on the path to recovery, as addiction is something that requires a constant struggle.

 Remember, you are not alone.
-Many groups exist deovted to helping to maintain your recovery through peer support.
+Many support groups exist devoted to helping to maintain your recovery through peer support.

 The 12-steps are the centrepoint of Anonymous groups, involving a program of personal growth that follows the lines of: